 12. Life without 911.
 It is not a comforting feeling knowing that you are completely on your own regarding medical problems and safety.
 I put burglar bars at my house just because I needed that extra feeling of security, especially during hurricanes.
 I can’t imagine a power outage without self-defense.
 I’ve heard of looting and rioting in other areas immediately when a power outage begins.
 I’m proud to say that my neighborhood in Houston has signs that say residents are armed.
 I’ve never once heard of reports of looting during hurricanes here.
 I’m certain that the reality of armed citizens keeps away looters and others who would take advantage of a power outage.
 Also, if you know that you can’t go to the hospital, and maybe the hospital generators are about to go out too, you learn to be extra careful.
 During the power outage you have to be able to put out a fire yourself, so stock up on fire extinguishers.
 Fireproofing your home is a good idea.

 13. People die doing weird things when the power goes out.
-After a hurricane there are always a strange series of reports on the news about how people died in dumb ways.
+After a hurricane, there is always a strange series of reports on the news about how people died in dumb ways.
 Once, a lady cleaned her bathroom with the windows and door closed and the chemical fumes killed her.
 She was found dead after the hurricane because she lived alone.
-The lesson here is that when the power goes out, especially if you are alone, take extra precautions with your safety.
+The lesson here is that when the power goes out, especially if you are alone, take extra precautions for your safety.
 The elderly always die during hurricanes because they fail to regulate their temperatures or run out of medicine.
-This means, if you are at risk you really need to make sure you don’t run out of medicine, have a solar fan or some way to keep cool/warm.
+This means, that if you are at risk you really need to make sure you don’t run out of medicine, have a solar fan, or some way to keep cool/warm.
 When I believe a power outage is pending, I check up on my elderly neighbors and offer to help them get supplies.
-After hurricanes people drive into water and drown.
-During the power outage, people play in water outside and it turns out that the water is filled with fire ants, rats, roaches, dead cats, dead dogs, worms, fleas, snakes and the occasional alligator.
+After hurricanes, people drive into the water and drown.
+During the power outage, people play in the water outside and it turns out that the water is filled with fire ants, rats, roaches, dead cats, dead dogs, worms, fleas, snakes, and the occasional alligator.
 Some people become immediately unhinged when the power goes out and are ready to kill someone over a can of food.

 14. Beware of mass evacuations.
 I’ve witnessed multiple mass evacuations out of Houston.
 First, people become panicked.
 Second, everyone runs out of gas.
 Third, the gas stations run out of gas.
 Fourth, the freeways become parking lots.
-In one mass evacuation a bus from a nursing home exploded into flames because it over heated.
-One of my friends was in an evacuation and he mentioned that he, his wife, his five kids and two dogs all became over heated and suffered from heat sickness complete with gastrointestinal issues.
+In one mass evacuation, a bus from a nursing home exploded into flames because it overheated.
+One of my friends was in an evacuation and he mentioned that he, his wife, his five kids, and two dogs all became overheated and suffered from heat sickness complete with gastrointestinal issues.
 Basically, avoid mass evacuations by trying to find another route if you must leave.
-I think more people died in the mass evacuation than the hurricane itself.
+I think more people died in the mass evacuation than in the hurricane itself.

 15. Create a ‘last minute’ shopping list.
-It is possible you might get the opportunity to do some quick last second preparations before SHTF.
-Have in mind a list of warning signs which indicate when you will run out for last-minute supplies.
-Tell you family if they see certain events begin to happen that they should immediately stock up on water.
-For example, my family knows that if North Korea bombs South Korea or if a nuke goes off anywhere in the world they promised to immediately stop at the store and buy extra water.
+It is possible you might get the opportunity to do some quick last-second preparations before SHTF.
+Have in mind a list of warning signs which indicate when you will run out of last-minute supplies.
+Tell your family if they see certain events begin to happen that they should immediately stock up on water.
+For example, my family knows that if North Korea bombs South Korea or if a nuke goes off anywhere in the world they promise to immediately stop at the store and buy extra water.
 This is one of my triggers, along with if I know a hurricane is coming or if some huge terrorist attack happens in the USA.
 Even if the lights don’t go out, it is never stupid to have bought extra water.
-In Beirut the people who have survived the recent wars are very paranoid about leaving the house if they suspect any sort of violence is possible.
+In Beirut, the people who have survived the recent wars are very paranoid about leaving the house if they suspect any sort of violence is possible.
 Thus, if they need last-minute supplies they refuse to travel further than about a block from home.

 16. Act like everyone else during SHTF.
-You certainly don’t want everyone around you to become aware that you are not suffering from a lack preparations like they are.
+You certainly don’t want everyone around you to become aware that you are not suffering from a lack of preparation like they are.
 When the government comes after the hurricane to hand out water and bananas I always get mine like everyone else.
-Even if you only accept a hand out in order to trade it later, just act in need like everyone else.
+Even if you only accept a handout in order to trade it later, just act in need like everyone else.
 I do not have a plan to accept vaccinations if the government insists we take them during SHTF.
-I feel they could easily taint medicine, food and water.
+I feel they could easily taint medicine, food, and water.
 I also believe that if certain things happen in SHTF the government might offer food if you trade in guns.

 18. Boards for your windows.
-During hurricanes everyone puts boards on their windows in order to keep debris from breaking them.
-I think boards are a great prep for power outages because you’d not want to have a broken window, they deter people from breaking in and it secures privacy.
+During hurricanes, everyone puts boards on their windows in order to keep debris from breaking them.
+I think boards are a great prep for power outages because you’d not want to have a broken window, they deter people from breaking in and they secure privacy.
 I also like large wooden privacy screens and wooden shutters.
-Black out curtains would become essential for a long-term power outage so that you don’t draw attention to yourself.
+Black-out curtains would become essential for a long-term power outage so you don’t draw attention to yourself.

 19. Own backup Radios.
-After hurricanes I realized how important crank radios are for news and a connection to the outside world.
-I know this is a common preparation but I’m stressing the need to have back up crank radios with phone chargers.
+After the hurricanes, I realized how important crank radios are for news and a connection to the outside world.
+I know this is a common preparation but I’m stressing the need to have backup crank radios with phone chargers.
 It will be important to remain updated as much as possible and any information you can gain about what is going on during SHTF will be helpful.

 Other self-sufficiency and preparedness solutions recommended for you: